MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

 *In Section 3, you will download and build the Sysvad audio driver.*

 Typically, you would be working with your own driver code when you use WinDbg.
-To become familiar with debugging audio drivers, the Sysvad virtual audio sample driver will be used.
-This sample will be used to illustrate how you can single step through native kernel mode code.
-This technique can be very valuable for debugging complex kernel mode code issues.
+To become familiar with debugging audio drivers, the Sysvad virtual audio sample driver is used.
+This sample is used to illustrate how you can single step through native kernel-mode code.
+This technique can be very valuable for debugging complex kernel-mode code issues.

-To download and build the Sysvad sample audio driver, complete the following steps.
+To download and build the Sysvad sample audio driver, perform the following steps.

 1.  **Download and extract the Sysvad audio sample from GitHub**